-- 95. Mr Speaker, in the area of EAC health systems and health policies harmonisation and integration, during the Financial Year 2016/2017, the Council approved and officially launched the following strategic documents: the EAC Regional Health Policy (2016) and the EAC Health Sector Strategic Plan (2015-2020), among others. - 96.
-In addition, the EAC Secretariat and the EAC Partner States commenced the development of the EAC regional roadmap and implementation mechanisms for the harmonisation of Social Health Protection Systems (SHP) towards universal health coverage to ensure maximum access to health services in the East African Community Partner States, with special focus on portability of social health insurance benefits across the EAC region. - 97.
-Mr Speaker, during the financial year 2016/2017, in the area of the regulation of health professionals and health services, the Council successfully conducted and concluded the 2nd joint inspections of all EAC public and private sector university medical and dental schools and teaching hospitals in the East African Community Partner States; which was carried out by a joint team of technical health experts from all EAC Partner States, National Medical and Dental Practitioners Regulatory Boards and Councils, as well as representatives from the EAC Partner States' National Councils/Commissions of Higher/University Education. - 98.
-Mr Speaker, the aim of the EAC joint inspections are to establish the conformity of the universities to the standards and guidelines governing university medical and dental schools in the East African Community, with a view of improving health services delivery and promote the harmonisation of medical and dental education and training in the Community. - 99.
-Furthermore, Mr Speaker, during the Financial Year 2016/2017, the Council considered and approved the EAC regional harmonised medical laboratory training curriculum and guidelines, standards and procedures for the regulation of admission criteria, training, certification, internship, registration, practice, quality assurance and accreditation and mutual reciprocal recognition of medical laboratory professionals, institutions and facilities in the East African Community Partner States.
+- 95.Mr.
+Speaker, in the area of EAC Health Systems and Health Policies Harmonization and Integration, during the Financial Year 2016/2017, the Council approved and officially launched the following strategic documents: the EAC Regional Health Policy (2016) and the EAC Health Sector Strategic Plan (2015-2020), among others. - 96.
+In addition, the EAC Secretariat and the EAC Partner States commenced the development of the EAC Regional Road Map and implementation mechanisms for the "Harmonization of Social Health Protection Systems (SHP) towards Universal Health Coverage (UHC) to ensure Maximum Access to Health

+Services in the East African Community Partner States" with special focus on portability of social health insurance benefits across the EAC region.

+- 97.Mr.
+Speaker, during the Financial Year 2016/2017, in the area of the regulation of health professionals and health services, the Council successfully conducted and concluded the 2nd Joint Inspections of all EAC Public and Private Sector University Medical and Dental Schools and Teaching Hospitals in the East African Community Partner States which was carried out by a joint team of Technical Health Experts from all EAC Partner States National Medical and Dental Practitioners Regulatory Boards and Councils as well as representatives from the EAC Partner States' National Councils/Commissions of Higher/University Education. - 98.Mr.
+Speaker, the aim of the EAC joint inspections are to establish the conformity of the Universities to the standards and guidelines governing university medical and dental schools in the East African Community with a view to improving health services delivery and promote the harmonization of medical and dental education and training in the Community. - 99.
+Furthermore, Mr. Speaker, during the Financial Year 2016/2017, the Council considered and approved the "EAC Regional harmonized medical laboratory training curriculum and guidelines, standards and procedures for the regulation of admission criteria, training, certification, internship, registration, practice, quality assurance and accreditation and mutual reciprocal recognition of medical laboratory professionals, institutions and facilities in the East African Community Partner States".